phanku/Linux-CLI-Setup/README.md

 5) Type chsh -s /bin/zsh
 6) Copy all files from Linux-CLI-setup into your home directory.
 7) Delete .viminfo if present.
+8) Delete the .git folder from the home directory that was copied.
 8) Exit the shell and reconnect.